 L. superbum and L. michiganense are very similar perennial forbs.
 These tall lilies are identified by the backward curving tepals.
 This completely reveals the stamens and the pollen.

 Seed: Curiously, when the seed head forms, it will turn upward as it matures.
 Inside are hundreds of wafer thin disc shaped seeds.
+These are hard to start as they must have a warm moist period followed by a cold moist period before planting.
+Sown outside they will germinate in the next year.
+Pollination is primarily by swallowtail butterflies.

 Above: The inflorescence can be a single or a group of 2 or 3 long stalked flowers at the top of the stem and from the upper leaf axils.
 2nd photo - Defying the normal, these lilies shown in the Upland Garden in the summer of 2000 with former Gardener Cary George, greatly exceeded the average height of the species.
 Both photos of Turk's-cap Lily.
 The stamens of L. superbum remain close to the style until spreading at the anthers, which are darker than those of L. michiganense.